|

 to you as attachments.
 The viewer requires very little room on your hard drive, and download time is minimal.

-Once it's downloaded, you can open tabs and hear them played back in MIDI just by pressing your space bar, at
+Once it's downloaded, you can open tabs and hear them played back in MIDI just by pressing the space bar on your

-any tempo you wish.
-You may also display your tabs on your computer screen with or without standard notation,
+keyboard, at any tempo you wish.
+You may also display your tabs on your computer screen with or without standard

-and you can print your tabs the same way.
-More info about how to do that, plus other features the viewer has
+notation, and you can print your tabs the same way.
+More info about how to do that, plus other features the

 www.tabledit.com

-In the meantime, here's the info on how to download the viewer, followed by a few tips I've cobbled together about
+In the meantime, here's the info on how to download the viewer, followed by a few printing and playback tips I've cobbled together about

 how to use it.